Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Abstract

 \section{Abstract}

 Turbulence follows a few well-known organizational principles, rooted in conservation laws.
 One such principle states that a system conserving two sign-definite invariants self-organizes into large-scale structures.
-Ordinary three-dimensional turbulence does not fall within this paradigm.
-However, when subject to rotation, 3D turbulence is profoundly altered: rotation produces 3D inertial waves, while also sustaining emergent two-dimensional structures and favoring domain-scale flows called condensates.
-This interplay raises a fundamental question: why and when are 2D flows sustained even when only 3D waves are excited?
-Using extensive numerical simulations of the rotating 3D Navier–Stokes equations together with a quasi-linear wave–kinetic theory, we show that near-resonant interactions between 3D waves and a large-scale 2D flow impose an additional conservation law: inertial waves must conserve their helicity separately for each helicity sign.
-This emergent sign-definite invariant constrains the waves to transfer their energy to large-scale 2D motions.
-However, as rotation increases, resonance conditions become more restrictive and the energy transfer from 3D to 2D progressively vanishes, leading to a transition from condensate-dominated turbulence to pure inertial-wave turbulence for the 3D modes.
-We derive analytical expressions for this 3D–2D energy transfer as a function of rotation, Reynolds number and domain geometry, and verify them numerically.
-Together, these results establish a mechanism underlying two-dimensionalization in rotating turbulence, and, more broadly, illustrate how wave–mean flow interactions can drive large-scale self-organization.
+Ordinary three-dimensional turbulence does not fall within this paradigm, but is profoundly altered when subject to rotation.
+In rotating turbulence, 3D inertial waves coexist alongside emergent two-dimensional structures, which tend to take the form of domain-scale flows called condensates.
+This interplay raises a fundamental question: why and when are 2D flows sustained if only 3D waves are excited?
+We develop a quasi-linear wave–kinetic theory to answer this question.
+We show that near-resonant interactions between 3D waves and a large-scale 2D flow impose an additional conservation law: waves must conserve their helicity separately for each helicity sign.
+This emergent sign-definite invariant constrains the waves to transfer their energy to large-scale 2D motions\resub{, which maintains the latter in statistical steady state}.
+We derive analytical expressions for the 3D–2D energy transfer as a function of rotation, Reynolds number and domain geometry \resub{in a rotation dominated regime}, and compare them with extensive numerical simulations of the rotating 3D Navier–Stokes equations.
+As rotation increases, the energy transfer from the waves to the 2D flow progressively vanishes \resub{as the two decouple}, leading to a transition between distinct classes of turbulence: from 2D-dominated to 3D-dominated wave turbulence.
+Our theory shows that this gradual transition is caused by a depletion of modes satisfying the resonance conditions, and exhibits good agreement with numerical simulations when the number of near-resonant modes is not too small.
+We discuss such limitations of our theory, as well as the validity range of its underlying assumptions.
+Together, these results suggest a mechanism underlying two-dimensionalization in rotating turbulence, and, more broadly, illustrate how non-linear systems sustaining waves can self-organize into anisotropic, zero-frequency structures.

-Rotating turbulent flows abound in nature, from industrial to geophysical and even astrophysical flows.
-Yet, they remain challenging to understand, as they exhibit signatures of two-dimensional, three-dimensional and wave turbulence.
-A guiding principle for understanding turbulence is that out-of-equilibrium fluxes arise through inviscid conservation laws, determining how the various degrees of freedom interact.